mediamonks/muban/docs/storybook.md

     </hbs>`,
     {
       title: 'What is Lorem Ipsum?',
       content: 'industry.
-Lorem Ipsum has been the industry's standard ...',
+Lorem Ipsum has been the industry\'s standard ...',
       contentMore: 'Contrary to popular belief, Lorem Ipsum is not simply random text...', },
   )